inquisitivemoron/letterboxd-taste-matcher/README.md

 ---

-## ⭐ Interactive Features (Add / Edit / Update)
+## ⭐ Interactive Features (Live Editing, Instant Re-Ranking)

-Taste Matcher isn’t static — the UI allows you to update your library without touching CSV files.
+Taste Matcher now supports full **live mutation** of your data — no need to re-export CSVs unless you want to.

-### ✅ Add a new rating manually
+### ✅ Add a new rating (manual)
-Enter:
+Supports:
 - Title
 - Year (optional)
 - Letterboxd URL (optional)
+- **TMDb URL or ID (recommended — auto-fills title & year)**
 - Your rating

-The server:
+The backend:
+- Resolves TMDb metadata (only once — cached)
-- Prevents duplicates
+- Prevents duplicate ratings
-- Fetches TMDb details if needed
-- Updates your taste model
+- Updates the taste model
-- Re-ranks watchlist + rewatches instantly
+- Re-ranks both watchlist + rewatches instantly
+- Never re-calls TMDb for previously seen films

-### ✅ Add a film to your watchlist manually
+### ✅ Add a film to your watchlist (manual)
-Enter:
+Supports:
 - Title
 - Year
 - Letterboxd URL
+- **TMDb URL/ID for instant, accurate metadata**

-The server:
+The backend:
 - Rejects duplicates
-- If already rated → moves it to **rewatches**
+- If it’s already rated → automatically moves it to **rewatches**
-- Otherwise adds to watchlist
+- Otherwise adds it to the watchlist
-- Updates ranking without extra TMDb calls (cached)
+- Updates ranking without extra TMDb calls

 ### ✅ Mark a film as “Watched”
-For films already in your watchlist:
+For any film in your watchlist:
 - Removes it from the watchlist
 - Prompts for a rating
 - Adds/updates the rating
-- Moves film to **rewatch list**
+- Moves it to the **rewatch list**
-- Recalculates everything live

-### ⚠️ TMDb calls run only once
-Thanks to caching:
+- Recomputes taste model + rankings instantly

+### ✅ Ranked Rewatches (new feature)
+Rewatches are ranked by:
+ `rewatchScore = 0.6 * userRatingNorm + 0.4 * predictedScore `

+This gives you a **priority list of films you're most likely to enjoy rewatching**, blending:
+- your original rating
+- your taste model
+- film metadata

-- Every movie’s metadata is fetched exactly once
+### ⚡ TMDb metadata is fetched only once
-- All future operations use local cache
-- Ranking updates are instant, even with 1000+ films

-These interactive tools allow users to keep their data updated without re-exporting CSVs.
+All metadata — genres, directors, writers, keywords, collections, etc. — is cached permanently.
+Future operations reuse this cached data and never touch TMDb again.

 ## ⭐ Genre Profile (Interactive)